MrModd/Raspberry-Bare-Metal/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+This project is inspired by an academic course taught by Dott.
+Marco Cesati (Understanding The Linux Kernel) from the University of Rome Tor Vergata.

 ## Compiling notes

 There's a Makefile in the top level folder that compiles every project.
 Before using *make* command you must export **CROSS_COMPILE** environment variable.
-CROSS_COMPILE variable should contain just the prefix of the cross compiler, such as "arm-linux-gnueabi-".
+*CROSS_COMPILE* variable should contain just the prefix of the actual binaries, such as "arm-linux-gnueabi-".
 Follow instructions on http://elinux.org/RPi_U-Boot for a detailed explanation.